Find out more about us and how we are working to make your neigbourhood a great place to live - better still, join us and become a community builder!

 The Developers or 'the Consortium'

-The playgrounds, open spaces, parks, unadopted roads and many of the apartment blocks on the Waterfront are managed by a 'management company’ At present the management company is called 'Remus'.
-They have been appointed by the Consortium to manage these areas until the development is completed.
+The playgrounds, open spaces, parks, unadopted roads and many of the apartment blocks on the Waterfront are managed by a 'Management Company’ which appoints a 'Managing Agent'.
+At present this agent is 'Remus'.
+They have been appointed by the Management Company to manage these areas until the development is completed at which stage the residents will have the right to take over the management company and take a decision as to whether Remus carries on as the Managing Agent.

-As residents, we are liable to pay Remus an 'annual maintenance charge fee' as set out in our TP1 forms.
+As residents, we are liable to pay Remus an 'Annual Maintenance Charge' as well as individual charges per household as set out in our TP1 forms.
 This is one of the 'big issues'.

 Vale of Glamorgan Council

-Eventually, the Vale of Glamorgan Council will look to adopt responsibility for the maintenance of most of our streets (including street lights) - starting with Ffordd y Mileniwm and the estate roads to Phases 1 & 2 in late 2020 (hopefully).
+Eventually, the Vale of Glamorgan Council will look to adopt responsibility for the maintenance of most of our streets (including street lights) - starting with Ffordd y Mileniwm and the estate roads to Phases 1 & 2 in late 2021 (hopefully).
 They also provide refuse collection services and will be responsible for traffic management (a key concern for residents).
-Click here to find out more about the big issues in the area.
-Our local councillors (both Vale of Glamorgan Council and Barry Town Council) are supportive of the work that BWCRA does and have attended our open meetings and events along with the local AM and MP.
+Click here to find out more about the big issues in the area including planning, highways and the adoption of open spaces & public play areas.
+Our local councillors (both Vale of Glamorgan Council and Barry Town Council) are supportive of the work that BWCRA does and have attended our open meetings and events along with the local MS and MP.